Spiritual crisis: Study

 The concept of "spiritual crisis" has mainly sprung from the work of transpersonal psychologists and psychiatrists whose view of the psyche stretches beyond that of Western psychology.
 Transpersonalists tend to focus less on psychopathology and more unidirectionally toward enlightenment and ideal mental health (Walsh & Vaughan, 1993).
 However, this emphasis on spirituality's potentials and health benefits has been criticized.
 According to James (1902), a spiritual orientation focusing only on positive themes is arguably incomplete, as it fails to address evil and suffering (Pargament et al., 2004).
 Scholarly attention to spiritual struggle is therefore timely as it can provide greater balance to the empirical literature and increase understanding of everyday spirituality.
 Another reason for the study of spiritual crisis is that growth often occurs through suffering (e.g., Tedeschi, Park, & Calhoun, 1998).
-As such, neglecting problems of suffering might result in neglecting vital sources of spiritual transformation and development (Paloutzian, 2005).
+As such, neglecting problems of suffering might result in neglecting vital sources of spiritual transformation and development.

 Both the terms "spiritual crisis" and "spiritual emergency" (Grof, 1989) share in the common recognition that: